My Favourite Hikes in Kananaskis (So Far!)

 Tent Ridge is definitely one of the most rewarding hikes I've ever done and one of my all-time favourites.
 Average hikers will feel challenged but will be able to complete it, and it's tough enough to keep the crowds at bay.
 You'll walk through a mossy larch forest, cross an alpine meadow, trudge up loose exposed scree, then return via a steep hillside.
 Oh, and did I mention you'll see absolutely stunning views throughout?
 Yeah.

-This hike offers continual, unimpeded views, thanks to its horseshoe shape.
+This hike offers continual, unimpeded views, thanks to its high ridge and horseshoe shape.
 There are a few places where one can lose track of the trail, so pay attention.
 But all in all, this ridge walk is an absolute gem and 100% worth the effort on a clear day.

 Sparrowhawk Tarns Map